ibm-cloud-docs/appid/branded.md

     </tr>
   </table>

-**Note**: If you submit the request in HTML, you can use [body parser](https://www.npmjs.com/package/body-parser){: external} middleware.
+If you submit the request in HTML, you can use [body parser](https://www.npmjs.com/package/body-parser){: external} middleware.
 To see the returned error message, you can use [connect-flash](https://www.npmjs.com/package/connect-flash){: external}.
 To see it in action, check out the [web app sample](https://github.com/ibm-cloud-security/appid-serversdk-nodejs/blob/master/samples/web-app-sample.js){: external}.
+{: note}